Attorney admissions

 Attorney registration

-Update address and contact information, change your nominating commission election elgibility, pay your annual registration fee or request a Certificate of Good Standing.
+Update registration information through the Attorney Registration Portal, pay your annual registration fee, or request a Certificate of Good Standing.

 Attorney registration